prathikpradeep/weaviate/2.1_pharma_front_end/README.md

 4. Click the "Search" button to see the results.

 5. You can also click on the example queries to quickly see results for predefined queries.

-## Contributing

-Feel free to fork this project and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.